How to Choose a Pricing Strategy for Your Small Business

 Strategy #5.
 Price Skimming

 This model involves setting high prices for new or innovative products or services.
+Often, businesses may initially set a higher price to target early adopters and then consider dropping prices later to reach a broader market segment.
 Price skimming works well for businesses with unique or innovative products or services.
 It’s also ideal for businesses that want to maximise profits on new or innovative products or services.

 Sony Corporation used price skimming when it introduced its new PlayStation 5 gaming console.
 They set a high price for early adopters who are willing to pay a premium for the latest gaming technology.